gosndka/hgxs/README.md

 GSAclone is a simple python script for rclone, written with the purpose of using multiple Google service accounts on Google Drive and "randomize" them.
 Though they are not really randomized, at least they are cycled through, and you won't have to manually specify which service account you use on each command.

+The other solution such as AutoRclone and gclone doesn't work on me, when I tried it a few months ago.
+So I decided to write my own rclone script.

 # How to use (Windows only)
 1).
 Setting up the environment:
 Your service accounts should be first renamed into "service_account_X.json" where X is the number from 0 to (let's say) 100.